 Grouped Frequency Distribution

-We just saw in that example how we can group frequencies.
-This is very useful when the scores have many different values
+We just saw how we can group frequencies.
+It is very useful when the scores have many different values.

 Example: Leaves

-Alex measured the lengths of leaves on the oak tree, and got these values (to the nearest cm):
+Alex measured the lengths of leaves on the oak tree (to the nearest cm):

 To get started, put the numbers in order, then find the smallest and largest values in your data, and calculate the range (range = largest - smallest).